WCMUUSD Intra-District School Choice

 Frequently Asked Questions

-Elementary School Choice in the Windsor Central Unified District
+Elementary School Choice in the Windsor Central MODIFIED Unified UNION

 ACT 46: Article 14.
 Intra-district School Choice

 By July 1, 2018, the Board of School Directors shall develop policy and programs for offering intra-district choice to the families or guardians of elementary students within the new unified union district.
 In accordance 55 with 16 V.S.A.
 Section 821, all resident students will be assured enrollment at an elementary school operated by the New Unified District.
 Choice may be limited only where necessary to the legitimate operational needs of the Unified District and any applicable legal requirements.
 Policies respecting choice shall consider issues including, but not limited to, transportation, socio-economic equity, proximity to the selected building, unity of siblings, and the capacities of receiving schools and sending schools.